korchasa/speelka-agent/README.md

 # Speelka Agent

-Speelka Agent is a universal LLM agent based on the Model Context Protocol (MCP), providing tool execution capabilities through a Go-based implementation.
+Universal LLM agent based on the Model Context Protocol (MCP), with the ability to utilize tools from other MCP servers.

 ```mermaid
 flowchart TB